lucasdiedrich/node-freeipa/readme.md

 });
 ```

 Just remember, all methods will return a promise.
-A list with all method can be seen in https://server/ipa/ui/#/p/apibrowser/type=command
+A list with all methods can be seen in https://server/ipa/ui/#/p/apibrowser/type=command

 ## DOCs

-### configure(options)
+### configure (options)

 #### options